 The Puff Adder (Bitis arietans)

-Geographical Range: Africa, Southwestern Arabian Peninsula
+Geographical Range: Africa and the Southwestern Arabian Peninsula

 The Russell's Viper (Daboia russelii)